 Step 2 – Put wax paper and wait

 Put a piece of wax paper over the surface you have applied the stripper to keep the stripper from drying.
+Wait for a few minutes until you see the caulk bubbling off the surface.

+Caulking may take some time to get off surfaces like wood or masonry.
 If required, apply a second coat of chemical remover over the caulking and wait.

 Step 3 – Scrape the surface to remove the PU caulk

-Once the caulk gets dissolved and softened you can remove it with a 5-in-1 painter’s tool.
+Once the caulk gets dissolved and softened, you can remove it with a 5-in-1 painter’s tool.

 If the caulk has been attached and dried over your clothes or upholstery, you can simply use steel wool or a wire brush to scrape it off.